 Yet, they also found the activated-carbon filters’ effectiveness was inconsistent and unpredictable as the test result for each test varies a lot.
 The activated carbon filter is only effective in removing longer-chain PFAS but not the shorter-chain PFAS.

 High-pressure membranes like reverse osmosis use a partially permeable membrane to separate ions, unwanted molecules and larger particles, considered the most effective technologies to reduce PFAS in water.

 Researchers from Duke University and N.C.
-State University tested 76 home water filtration systems for their efficiency on reducing PFAS.
-The study found that the reverse osmosis works the best compared to other often used filter systems on the market, like refrigerator filter, pitcher style filter, whole-house filter, etc.
+State University tested 76 home water filtration systems for their efficiency in reducing PFAS.
+The study found that reverse osmosis works the best compared to other often used filter systems on the market, like refrigerator filter, pitcher style filter, whole-house filter, etc.

-It’s a great challenge to protect public health.
-Also, there is still a long way to go for the EPA, the government as well as the whole society to regulate the PFAS, and remove those toxic chemicals from our living environment and drinking water.
-As a citizen, it is crucial to know how to avoid getting exposed to those chemicals, test your home drinking water regularly, and take solutions to ensure your home drinking water safety.
+There is still a long way to go for the final regulation and removal of those toxic chemicals from our living environment and drinking water at a federal and states level.
+As a citizen, it is important to know how to avoid getting exposed to those chemicals—— test your home drinking water regularly, and take solutions to safeguard your home drinking water from these worrying toxic chemicals.